BYLAWS OF THE WASHTENAW COUNTY BAR ASSOCIATION, INC.

 SECTION VI: ELECTIONS

 6.1 Officers and Board Members to be Elected.
-The President Elect, Vice President, Secretary and Treasurer, and four members-at-large of the Board of Directors shall be elected at the Annual Meeting by a plurality of the voting members present.
+The President Elect, Vice President, Treasurer and Secretary, and four Directors at Large of the Board of Directors shall be elected at the Annual Meeting by a plurality of the voting members present.
 At the time of the election of the first President Elect in May of 1993 only, the President shall also be elected in the same manner as those officers and Board Members stated above.
 For each year thereafter, the President Elect shall succeed to the office of President without election.

 6.2 Installation.
-The newly elected officers and members-at-large shall commence duties on July 1st of each year and shall be publicly installed at the Annual Meeting.
+The newly elected Officers and Directors at Large shall commence duties on July 1st of each year and shall be publicly installed at the Annual Meeting.

 6.3 Terms of Office.
-The officers and members-at-large shall be elected annually and shall hold office through June 30 of the year of their term and/or until their successors are elected and qualified.
-No board member may serve more than two consecutive terms in the same office, and the President and Vice President shall not succeed themselves in the same office.
+The Officers and Directors at Large shall be elected annually and shall hold office through June 30 of the year of their term and/or until their successors are elected and qualified.
+No Board member may serve more than two consecutive terms in the same office, and the President and Vice President shall not succeed themselves in the same office.

 6.4 Nominating Committee.
-At least 90 days prior to the annual meeting, it shall be the duty of the Past President to call a meeting of the Nominating Committee, a standing committee, which shall consist of three active regular members who are not members of the Board of Directors, chosen by the Past President with the consent of the Board of Directors, together with the President and the Past President who is then serving on the Board pursuant to Paragraph 8.2.
-At least ten days prior to the first Committee meeting, a notice shall be published in the official publication of the Association or sent by direct mail to the members, setting forth the names of the Nominating Committee and informing members that they may submit to the Committee names to be considered for nomination.
+At least 60 days prior to the Annual Meeting, it shall be the duty of the Past President to call a meeting of the Nominating Committee, a standing committee, which shall consist of three to five active regular members who are not members of the Board of Directors, chosen by the Past President with the consent of the Board of Directors, together with the President and the Past President who is then serving on the Board pursuant to Paragraph 8.2.
+At least ten days prior to the first Committee meeting, a notice shall be published in the official publication of the Association, sent by direct mail or sent via electronic communication to the members, setting forth the names of the Nominating Committee and informing members that they may submit to the Committee names to be considered for nomination.
 Said committee shall nominate candidates for each office to be elected at the annual meeting.
 The Committee shall promote diversity in leadership pursuant to Paragraphs 2.1 and 2.2.
-The Secretary shall notify each voting member of the nominations at least 30 days prior to the annual meeting by causing the nominations to be published in the official publication of the Association or sent by direct mail to the members.
+The Secretary shall notify each voting member of the nominations at least 30 days prior to the annual meeting by causing the nominations to be published in the official publication of the Association, sent by direct mail or sent via electronic communication to the members.
 Other nominations may be made from the floor at the membership meeting occurring the month before the Annual Meeting.
 No other nominations shall be made.

 6.5 Vacancies.
-The Board of Directors by a majority vote of the remaining members shall have power to fill by appointment any vacancy which may for any reason occur among the officers or members-at-large of the Board of Directors.
+The Board of Directors by a majority vote of the remaining members shall have power to fill by appointment any vacancy which may for any reason occur among the Officers or Directors at Large of the Board of Directors.

 SECTION VII: DUTIES OF THE OFFICERS

 7.2 President Elect.
 The President Elect shall be the person to assume the office of President at the conclusion of the President's term of office.
+The President Elect shall assist the President by coordinating the leadership transitions of and issues Associated with the Association's sections and committees.
 The President Elect shall have such additional powers and perform such additional duties as shall be assigned by the Board of Directors.
+The President Elect shall also serve on the Executive Committee.

-7.5 Treasurer.
+7.4 Treasurer.
+The Treasurer shall assist the Executive Director in performing the duties described in this subparagraph 7.4 and shall share responsibility for completion of these duties with the Executive Director.
 The Treasurer shall be responsible for the collection of all monies and dues and shall deposit the same in a financial institution or other depositories approved by the Board.
 The Treasurer shall be authorized to make the usual disbursements in the ordinary course of business, but on any extraordinary expense, the Board shall approve the same before payment.
 All disbursements shall be made by check.
 The Treasurer shall keep proper books and accounts and shall perform such other duties as the Board may assign.
 The Treasurer shall keep a list of the members and shall report to the Board any changes therein periodically or upon request.
 The Treasurer shall be responsible for the accuracy of the membership list and shall provide the publisher of the organization publication with current membership lists.
+The Treasurer shall also serve on the Executive Committee.

 SECTION VIII: BOARD OF DIRECTORS